rohitbams/cs5031_19feb/P1/mastermind/src/test/java/stacs/mastermind/readme.md

 # Master Mind Word - Java CLI Game

 ## Overview
 Master Mind Word is a command-line word-guessing game implemented in Java.
-The game follows a similar format to the classic "Mastermind" game, but with words instead of colors.
+It is similar to the game Wordle, but with slightly different rules.
 It has been developed using **Test-Driven Development (TDD)**, **Maven**, and **Git**.

 ## How to Play
 - The game selects a random word from a predefined word list.
 - The player inputs a guessed word of the same length.
 - The game provides feedback:
-  - `+` indicates a correct letter in the correct position.
+  - A correct letter in the correct place counts as a green.
-  - `-` indicates a correct letter in the wrong position.
+  - A correct letter in the wrong place counts as a yellow.
+  - An incorrect letter counts as a grey.
 - The player has a limited number of attempts to guess the correct word.
 - The game ends when the correct word is guessed or when attempts run out.